retro-vault/bugz/README.md

 BUGZ is the worlds' smallest Z80 disassembler.
 It is written in C89 and should compile on just about any machine with a standard library.

- > One required function that might be missiong in older implementations
+ > One required function that might be missing in older implementations
- > in the `bsearch`.
-Luckily the GeeksForGeeks site provides the
+ > is the `bsearch`.
+The GeeksForGeeks site provides the
  > [default implementation](https://www.geeksforgeeks.org/binary-search/).

 ## How does it work?